drschwabe/stackfire/README.md

 ###  Modularity

 The current hypothesis is that now you have a super simple control flow to your application you can focus on building actual functionality via modules that stack together as middleware.
+Modules for your app can simply drop in as a function that runs an ar.listener or set of ar.listeners.

 ### TODOs